AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_ios.md

 ### Set, retrieve, and update user attributes

-The Agora Chat SDK uses the `UserInfoManager` class to manage user attributes, which enables chat users to set and update their own attributes.
-They can also retrieve the user attributes of the specified user(s).
+The Agora Chat SDK uses the `UserInfoManager` class to manage user attributes.
+Chat users can set and update their own attributes.
+They can also retrieve the user attributes of other users.

-Refer to the code snippets below to see how to set, retrieve, and update user attribtues:
+Refer to the code snippets below to see how to set, retrieve, and update user attributes:

 ```Objective-C
 // Instantiate a UserInfo object